acestream/ace-network-docs/docs/services/ace-deposit.md

 ## Description

-Ace Deposit is a savings (deposit) account for the Ace Token System Tokens (XAT) with a floating rate.
+Ace Deposit is a savings (deposit) account for the Ace Byte System Tokens (XAB) with a floating rate.

 The minimum guaranteed interest rate until January 1, 2023 is 12% per annum.
 This guarantee will be confirmed by a separate smart contract.